 2. Pet Grooming and Boarding

-Pet Businesses are a $60 billion industry in the United States, so it just plain makes sense that a small town has at least one pet grooming or boarding facility or a combination of the two.
+Pet Businesses are a $60 billion industry in the United States, so it just plain makes sense that a small town has at least one pet grooming or boarding facility or a combination of the two in order to tap into the potential.
 The pet industry is also one that shows no signs of slowing down.
 In 1988, 56 percent of households in the United States owned a pet, in 2016 that percentage jumped to 65.
 This means that there are almost 80 million households in the U.S. with at least one pet.

 Pet grooming and boarding are also businesses where convenience and distance matter, making them perfect ideas for rural businesses.
 No one wants to drive two towns over to drop their pet off for a trim, nor drive back to pick them up.
 Since most small towns don’t have a pet specialty chain such as a Petco, businesses can also capitalize on the lack of a major pet store where owners would usually purchase food, toys, and clothing for their pets.
 If you plan your business well, you can become the one-stop shop for all things furry.
 And that translates to big profits.